Mephi78/obsidian-help-de/de/Obsidian Sync/Status icon and messages.md

 **Connected to server.
 Detecting changes...**
 Obsidian has established a connection and is comparing the local vault with the remote vault to determine if changes are needed.

 > [!info] This message can also indicate other potential Sync issues.
-If you see it repeatedly and believe there are still items to sync, [[Hilfe und Kontakt#Contact Obsidian support|contact Obsidian support]].
+If you see it repeatedly and believe there are still items to sync, [[Hilfe und Kontakt#Obsidian Support kontaktieren|contact Obsidian support]].

 **Fully synced**
 - The local and remote vaults are fully synchronized.